sapegin/vscode-notebox/Readme.md

 ## Motivation

-There are several extensions for writing notes inside VS Code but all are either to complex, or not working at all.
+There are several extensions for writing notes inside VS Code, but all are either too complex, or not working at all.
 I wanted something simple, a place to write a short reminder for myself, or store a piece of text or code that will be useful later.

 ## You may also like